just4developments/api-testing/lib/template/temp-project/read-me-first.md

 _main.js          : Global config for project
 _utils.js         : Declare your customize utils function _checker.js       : Declare your customize checkers
-_version.ini      : Declare changes in the new APIs document
+_version.md      : Declare changes in the new APIs document

 #How to run